Free consultation 402-431-9000

 Determine if You Have a Case

-According to Nebraska Revised Statute, Section 30-809, a legal action can be brought for the death of a person (including an unborn child in utero) if it was caused by the wrongful act, neglect or default of any person, company or corporation.
+According to Nebraska Revised Statute, Section 30-809, a legal action can be brought for the death of a person (including an unborn child in utero) if it was caused by the wrongful act, neglect, or default of any person, company, or corporation.
 The law goes on to say that if the victim would have been entitled to maintain an action and recover damages had his or her injuries not been fatal, a wrongful death claim can typically be filed.
+Any damages awarded in these cases are typically directed to the surviving spouse and next of kin.

 Identify the Personal Representative